hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 -- Linear Regression

 1. Linear Regression takes following assumptions:
  * There exists a linear relationship between response (dependent) and predictor (independent) variables
  * The predictor (independent) variables are not correlated with each other.
 Presence of collinearity leads to a phenomenon known as multicollinearity.
  * The error terms are uncorrelated.
 Otherwise, it will lead to autocorrelation.
  * Error terms must have constant variance.
 Non-constant variance leads to heteroskedasticity.

+Note: Linear Regression is very sensitive to Outliers.
+It can terribly affect the regression line and eventually the forecasted values.

 2. There are two common algorithms to find the right coefficients for minimum sum of squared errors, first one is Ordinary Least Sqaure (OLS, used in python library sklearn) and other one is gradient descent.
 * OLS: http://scikit-learn.org/stable/modules/linear_model.html#ordinary-least-squares